berkimbayev/kinnow/README.md

 ###
 In the current era of streaming services, there is more and more understanding that movie theaters are not about movies but the overall experience.
 In Kinnow theaters, there should be no crispy snacks and fizzy drinks with noisy packaging.
 Only healthy food solutions with eco-friendly packaging inspired by the aerospace industry.

-A 3D-model of the theater is available in the `3D Models` folder.
-It was made in SketchUp.